 This interview is conducted over the phone and its main objective is to narrow done the probable list of candidates so that only the most eligible ones finally get shortlisted.
 This is done in the initial stages and before the personal interview.
-Also when the candidate is far-off, the company first conducts telephonic interview and if satisfied then arranges the travel expenses for a one-to-one interview.
-Eg: Interview for entry level jobs.
+Also when the candidate is far-off, the company first conducts a telephonic interview and if satisfied then arranges the travel expenses for a one-to-one interview.
+Eg: Interview for entry-level jobs.

-Eg: Interview for entry level jobs.
+Eg: Interview for entry-level jobs.

 2. Online interview (Video interview or Skype interview):

-Eg: Interview for mid level posts.
+Eg: Interview for mid-level posts.